elastic/kibana/docs/development/core/server/kibana-plugin-server.routeconfig.validate.md

 ## RouteConfig.validate property

 A schema created with `@kbn/config-schema` that every request will be validated against.
-You \*must\* specify a validation schema to be able to read: - url path segments - request query - request body To opt out of validating the request, specify `false`<!-- -->.

 <b>Signature:</b>

 ```typescript
 validate: RouteSchemas<P, Q, B> | false;
 ```

+## Remarks

+You \*must\* specify a validation schema to be able to read: - url path segments - request query - request body To opt out of validating the request, specify `false`<!-- -->.

 ## Example